Travis Timmerman: US pilgrim discovered after months in Syrian jail

 “Once we got out, there was no resistance, there was no real fighting.”

-Mr Timmerman was at first mistaken by many to be Austin Tice, the American journalist who went missing in Syria 12 years ago and who the US government believes is still alive in Syria.
+Mr Timmerman was at first mistaken by many to be Austin Tice, the American journalist who went missing in Syria 12 years ago and who the US government believes is still alive.

 Mr Timmerman said his experience of prison “wasn’t too bad”.
-He told Al-Arabiya TV network that he was fed and given water, but “the one difficulty was that I couldn’t go to the bathroom when I wanted to”.
+He told Al Arabiya that he was fed and given water, but “the one difficulty was that I couldn’t go to the bathroom when I wanted to”.
 He said he was only permitted to go to the bathroom three times a day.

 “I was not beaten and the guards treated me decently,” he said.